shresta4/CS126Fall2019/DEVELOPMENT.md

 11/_ /2019
 - UI for name and piece
-- Make a file with constants "tie" "no result" json file etc etc., Save no_player as a constant
 - Make AI faster, place my piece before AI does
 - test cases
 - Fix error with lookup table